DrugLib.com — Drug Information Portal

 Oral Contraceptives

 Available data from clinical studies of benzodiazepines other than triazolam suggest a possible drug interaction with triazolam for the following: fluvoxamine, diltiazem, and verapamil.
-Data from in vitro studies of triazolam suggest a possible drug interaction with triazolam for the following: sertraline and paroxetine.
-Data from in vitro studies of benzodiazepines other than triazolam suggest a possible drug interaction with triazolam for the following: ergotamine, cyclosporine, amiodarone, nicardipine, and nifedipine.
-Caution is recommended during coadministration of any of these drugs with triazolam (see WARNINGS).
+Data from studies of triazolam suggest a possible drug interaction with triazolam for the following: sertraline and paroxetine.
+Data from studies of benzodiazepines other than triazolam suggest a possible drug interaction with triazolam for the following: ergotamine, cyclosporine, amiodarone, nicardipine, and nifedipine.
+Caution is recommended during co-administration of any of these drugs with triazolam (see). in vitro in vitro WARNINGS

 Ranitidine